 One of the most appealing aspects of a Goodyear welted shoe is the timeless element it brings to the table.
 This construction technique was developed back in 1871 and it’s still being used today.

 Men's leather Oxford shoes and brogues are still extremely popular, especially with the recent resurgence of gentlemen’s fashion.

 You can adjust your style to go formal, smart/casual or even casual.
 To get the most use out of a pair of Goodyear welted shoes over the course of your life, it’s always wise to look at your staple colour selection in your wardrobe.

-If you love vibrant colours, a more daring blue or burgundy pair of Oxfords will be on the money.
-However, if you usually stick to blue, black or grey clothes, always go for a more traditional colour when it comes to your shoes.
+If you love vibrant colours, a more daring blue or burgundy pair of Oxford shoes will be on the money.
+However, if you usually stick to blue, black or grey clothes, always go for a more traditional colour when it comes to your dress shoes.